COS301-SE-2024/Smart-Parking-System/topics/Software Requirements Specification.md

 6. **System Administrators**
     - Highly proficient in IT and system management.
     - Responsible for maintaining system security, performance, and reliability.

-7. **City Planners**
-    - Focused on integration with broader urban management systems.
-    - Require detailed reports and data analytics to support decision-making.